New Shih Tzu Owner Checklist By Janice Jones |Last updated 02-22-2023

 subject of puppy-proofing you might also want to check out our list

 of foods you should never give to a puppy or adult dog.
 Both of these articles can be found on this site.
+For more information of keeping your puppy safe, you will want to check out this safety resource also.

 This is the fun part of our new dog owner checklist, but also costly, so don’t go overboard until you know for sure what you will need.